Artifacts of Esoteric Embodiment

 This thesis speculates that common funerary practices do not reflect a wide enough range of contemporary cultural attitudes towards mortality, humanity, and end-of-life ritual.
 As human beings increasingly embrace the paradigms of bioinformatics and digital fabrication, this thesis proposes that alternative funerary practices will arise to reflect these cultural attitudes, with individuals taking on increasing levels of both personal and collaborative agency in the design of their own memorial artifacts, and those of their loved ones.
 Through a series of speculative models, this thesis projects a scenario in which a group of humans embrace their corporeal materiality and its internalized information as precious and sacred, to produce memorial artifacts that are constructed from their own biomatter, and that formally encode streams of genetic information.
-The artifacts become esoteric ‘post-mordial’ embodiments of human being, existing as totems of their lineage, and ‘momento mori’ for remaining humans.
+These artifacts become esoteric ‘post-mordial’ embodiments of human being, existing as totems of their lineage, and ‘momento mori’ for remaining humans.

-This project develops, in tandem: (1) algorithmic systems for importing and formally encoding streams of genetic information, and (2) fabrication systems for extrusion printing water-based latex caulk via pneumatic power and CNC tools, using choreographed tool paths of robotic gestures to produce a series of speculative models.
+This project develops, in tandem: (1) parametric systems for importing and formally encoding streams of genetic information, and (2) fabrication systems for extrusion printing water-based latex caulk via pneumatic power and CNC tools, using choreographed tool paths of robotic gestures to produce a series of speculative models.
 These 1:8 scale models simulate a process that reformulates the pulverized and slurried biomatter of a deceased human (or humans) with a formal translation of their genetic information, to create a unique artifact of architectural design, an artifact of human being.

 Human being walking (maybe).
 Human being talking (maybe).
 Human being naked.

-2. In Architecture of First Societies: A Global Perspective, Mark Jarzombek (Professor of the History and Theory of Architecture at MIT) describes “the earliest evidence so far of a man-made structure,” approximately 1.8 million years ago at the Olduvai Gorge in Tanzania: “a circle of lava stones that were the remains of a hut or windbreaker consisting of branches anchored at the base by stones piled into heaps and spaced on the circumference about every .7 meters.”
+In Architecture of First Societies: A Global Perspective, Mark Jarzombek (Professor of the History and Theory of Architecture at MIT) describes “the earliest evidence so far of a man-made structure,” approximately 1.8 million years ago at the Olduvai Gorge in Tanzania: “a circle of lava stones that were the remains of a hut or windbreaker consisting of branches anchored at the base by stones piled into heaps and spaced on the circumference about every .7 meters.”
 (Jarzombek 3) Presumably constructed to supplement the human body’s membrane for purposes of climatic comfort and protection, this location symbolically marks the beginning of conscious human intervention with the environment through “social order and spatial differentiation,” and the ongoing enterprise of homo faber for the purposes of bodily wellbeing and satisfaction.
-(4) The structure—and its surrounding locale, which is scattered with a wide range of stone tools and other human artifacts—might also be viewed as a signpost for the foundation of cultures of toolmaking technē, design methodology, and ontological construction; the inauguration of architectural design discourse.
+(4) The structure — and its surrounding locale, which is scattered with a wide range of stone tools and other human artifacts — might also be viewed as a signpost for the foundation of cultures of toolmaking technē, design methodology, and ontological construction; the inauguration of architectural design discourse.

 Human being cultured.
 Human being mindful.
 Human being sheltered.